samaaravindreddy/Monash-Project-2/README.md

 The database is a relational database being structures in tables for universities and ranking.

-QS World University Rankings is published annually by UK company Quacquarelli Symonds (QS) that analysis higher education institutions around the world and publish the results, in the current form, since 2004.
+QS World University Rankings is published annually by UK company "Quacquarelli Symonds" (QS) that analysis higher education institutions around the world and publish the results, in the current form, since 2004.
 The list contains more than 1000 universities and it is a trusted reference top universities in the world.

 Suggested files allocation<br />

-Anh Huong QS World University Rankings 2022.csv<br />
+Anh Huong, "QS World University Rankings 2022.csv"<br />
-Daniela Cornea QS World University Rankings 2021.csv<br />
+Daniela Cornea, "QS World University Rankings 2021.csv"<br />
-Aravind Sama QS World University Rankings 2020.csv<br />
+Aravind Sama, "QS World University Rankings 2020.csv"<br />
-Mino Peric QS World University Rankings 2019.csv<br />
+Mino Peric, "QS World University Rankings 2019.csv"<br />

 #### Project plan and development<br />